 Here are the steps to do this and tips to make it easier to deduct your business-related expenses on your tax return.
 One of the biggest advantages to being self-employed is paying less tax.

-- Get in the habit of tracking your time, even if you bill by the project.
+Get in the habit of tracking your time, even if you bill by the project.
 Tracking your time by category (for example, client work, business development, administration, networking, commuting) will help you see how you spend your time.
 Anything that can be measured can be improved!
 Of course, there are apps for this too; Toggl gets great reviews but there are dozens.
-I recommend this summary on Forbes.com: 20 of the Best Time Tracking Tools to Increase Your Productivity.
+I recommend this review of apps for solopreneurs.
 If apps aren’t your thing, use an Excel spreadsheet.
 (Send me an email if you’d like a customizable template.)

 This may seem like a long list but building your business on a solid foundation is worth the effort.
 The phrase “Pay me know or pay me later” comes to mind.
 Set things up right from the beginning to save yourself headaches later.
 Additionally, keeping separate accounts for all business-related expenses will make your tax prep, including identifying deductions, much easier.